Building Outside the Blocks

 Minimal Class Time

-Unlike traditional Project Based Learning scenarios, BOBs mostly take place at home.
-While some instruction and lead time may be required, BOB projects take little class time.
-It takes around 5 minutes for each BOB project presentation, yet students spend hours preparing on their own self- directed time.
-With no more than 3 presenters on a given day, this high yielding strategy is especially useful for teachers trying to do more with less class time.
+Unlike traditional project-based learning scenarios, BOBs primarily occur at home.
+While some instruction and lead time may be necessary, BOB projects require minimal class time.
+Each BOB project presentation takes about 5 minutes, yet students invest hours in preparation during their self-directed time.
+With no more than 3 presenters on a given day, this high-yielding strategy serves as an effective educational framework, especially for teachers aiming to enhance student engagement while maximizing limited class time.

 Sharing and Feedback

-Students present to and hear feedback from their class.
-The classroom is an active learning community of "coaches” who articulate the success criteria through formative feedback in the form of questions, comments, and critiques celebrating accomplishments and encouraging next steps.
-The teacher guides and is a creative collaborator in the process as well as a facilitator of the presentation experience.
-Along with a rubric, formative feedback is given in writing to clarify next steps.
+Students present to and receive feedback from their class, creating an active learning community that aligns with an educational framework.
+This community of 'coaches' articulates success criteria through formative feedback, which includes questions, comments, and critiques that celebrate accomplishments while encouraging next steps.
+Within this context of project-based learning, the teacher serves as a creative collaborator and facilitator of the presentation experience.
+Along with a rubric, formative feedback is provided in writing to clarify the next steps, enhancing overall student engagement.

 Voice, Choice and Personalizing Learning

-BOBs are ways for learners to bring a piece of themselves to a school assignment by allowing them to have a say in what they produce as well as when they share it with the class.
-The teacher determines the overall timeline of the assignment including presentation dates.
-BOBs are personalizing as opposed to personalized.
-A framework is provided, but the rest is up to the students.
+BOBs are innovative ways for learners to express themselves in a school assignment, allowing them to have a say in what they produce and when they share it with the class.
+Within this educational framework, the teacher outlines the overall timeline of the assignment, including presentation dates.
+BOBs emphasize personalization over being simply personalized, fostering student engagement as students have the freedom to explore their ideas while adhering to the provided structure.

 Powered by